-Actions Performance tracker Reporting Officer/Group Progress to date Comment e) To encourage rural economic growth through the LEADER project.
-Monitor the delivery of the programme Group Manager Development Services © The programme was officially launched in December; along with a press release publicising the programme is now open for applications.
-A promotional leaflet and website have been developed to promote the funding opportunity: www.forestandtewksleader.co.uk Outline applications have been submitted and were reviewed by the Local Action Group at their first meeting on 25 January.
+Actions Performance tracker Reporting Officer/Group Progress to date Comment e) To encourage rural economic growth Monitor the delivery of the Group Manager Development Services © The programme was officially launched in December; along with a press release publicising the programme is now open for applications. through the LEADER project. programme A promotional leaflet and website have been developed to promote the funding opportunity: www.forestandtewksleader.co.uk Outline applications have been submitted and were reviewed by the Local Action Group at their first meeting on 25 January.
 Following this meeting three applications, that fall in Tewkesbury borough are were approved to go to the next stage of a full application.
 A recruitment process is in place for a part time admin assistant.
 An appointment should be made in late Jan/early Feb.
 The programme manager is attending local business network meetings to present and promote the programme.
-Objective 4.
-Ensure the o core strategy makes pro vision for sufficie ent employr ment land a) Ensure policies in the Joint Core Strategy encourage business development Monitor development of policies Group Manager Development Services 3 Joint Core Strategy (JCS) Submission November 2014 includes the following: Ambition 1 - A Thriving Economy The ambition is underpinned by the following strategic objectives: - 1- Building a strong and competitive urban economy 2- Ensuring vitality of town centres 3- Supporting a prosperous rural economy The JCS is undergoing its examination in public which is likely to continue into Spring/Summer 2016.

-b) Ensure employment provision that meets the needs of growth sectors and Monitor development of core strategy Group Manager Development Services © Employment provision in Joint Core Strategy (JCS) Submission supports about 28,000 new jobs up to 2031 and 84 ha of employment land across the JCS area, 20 ha of which is replacement employment land at MoD Ashchurch. addresses gaps in provision.
+Objective Objective 4.
+Ensure the core strategy makes provision for sufficient employment land Joint (e policies in the Core Strategy trage business opment 1.
+Monitor development of policies Group Manager Development Services ☺ Joint Core Strategy (JCS) Submission November 2014 includes the following: Ambition 1 - A Thriving Economy The ambition is underpinned by the following strategic objectives: - 1- Building a strong and competitive urban economy 2- Ensuring vitality of town centres 3- Supporting a prosperous rural economy The JCS is undergoing its examination in public which is likely to continue into Spring/Summer 2016. provis the ne sector sses gaps in 1.
+Monitor development of core strategy Group Manager Development Services © Employment provision in Joint Core Strategy (JCS) Submission supports about 28,000 new jobs up to 2031 and 84 ha of employment land across the JCS area, 20 ha of which is replacement employment land at MoD Ashchurch.
 Further to the Inspector's requests at the examination, additional work has been completed to provide a 'policy on' approach to employment land supported by an economic and tourism strategy.
 This additional work was discussed during the JCS examination hearing sessions in January 2016.